I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_tcp_ip_checksum_offload.md

 A ULONG value that a miniport driver sets to indicate that a miniport adapter can calculate a
        UDP checksum for an IPv6 send packet or to indicate that this capability is enabled or disabled.

+`IPv6Receive`

+A structure within NDIS_TCP_IP_CHECKSUM_OFFLOAD that specifies IPv6 receive information and that
+     contains the following members:

+#### Encapsulation

+Encapsulation settings for IPv6 receive.
+For more information about this member, see the
+       following Remarks section.

+#### IpExtensionHeadersSupported

+A ULONG value that a miniport driver sets to indicate that the miniport adapter can validate
+       checksums on IPv6 packets that contain extension headers.

+#### TcpOptionsSupported

+A ULONG value that a miniport driver sets to indicate that a miniport adapter can calculate a
+       checksum for an IPv6 receive packet whose TCP header contains TCP options or to indicate that this capability is enabled or disabled.

+#### TcpChecksum

+A ULONG value that a miniport driver sets to indicate that a miniport adapter can validate an
+       IPv6 receive packet's TCP checksum or to indicate that this capability is enabled or disabled.

+#### UdpChecksum

+A ULONG value that a miniport driver sets to indicate that a miniport adapter can validate a UDP
+       checksum for an IPv6 receive packet or to indicate that this capability is enabled or disabled.

 ## Remarks
 The NDIS_TCP_IP_CHECKSUM_OFFLOAD structure is used in the